SMD-Bioinformatics-Lund/eyrie/README.md

 pip install -e .
 ```

-The eyrie-popup tool processes sample data and uploads it to the Eyrie system:
+The eyrie-popup tool processes sample data and uploads it to the Eyrie system (**replace the api url if in production**):

 ```bash
 # Change directory back to eyrie